-Based on domain events that act as triggers for sending alerts, Alert Central allows you to monitor your domains without having to login to your dmarcian account.
+Based on domain events that act as triggers for sending alerts, the highly customizable Alert Central feature on dmarcian’s DMARC Management Platform allows you to monitor your domains without having to login to your dmarcian account.
 Events could include new or changed DNS records (e.g. we see a new DMARC record) and fluctuation in volume across categories of traffic for your domains.

-You can choose from convenient communication channels for alerts—email, Slack or webhook.
+You can choose from common communication channels for alerts—email, Slack, Teams or webhook.
 The alert will provide you with the details of the event and a link to your dmarcian Timeline for you to get even more information.

 How does Alert Central Work?

 Alert Central is based around the dmarcian Timeline.
 Like the Timeline, you choose which changes to track, and the alerts ensure that you’re aware of the changes in real time.
 When we notice a DNS change, a change event gets triggered.
 If a DNS record stays the same, no record change is logged.
 When a record change does occur, it gets sent to Alert Central for evaluation based on your alert configurations.

 Alerts are beneficial in any DMARC deployment or maintenance phase.
 During the initial stages of your DMARC project, you may want to track all the changes you are actively making; once you’ve secured your domains with a DMARC enforcement policy, Alert Central will help operationalize DMARC by focusing alerts on broken records and potential domain abuse.
 Regardless of the type of alert, it’s important to discover changes quickly and take corrective actions as needed.

 To set up your alerts, navigate to the Alerts item located in your DMARC Manager dropdown menu and follow these steps:

 - Click the create button, which brings you to the modal illustrated below.

 - Choose a template from the top or configure a new alert by completing the fields.